Kirkwood–Cohansey aquifer: Water balance

 The Kirkwood-Cohansey aquifer contains 17.7 trillion gallons of water, enough to cover New Jersey in 10 ft of water, and enough to cover half of the United States water supply in a year.
 The waters support the Pine Barrens ecosystem.

 Withdrawing water from the aquifer is managed by the Bureau of Water Allocation within the New Jersey Department of Environmental Protection (NJDEP).
 As of 2009, there were 958 high-capacity water wells registered with the NJDEP.
 The wells yield an average of 400 gallons of water per minute (gpm), with a peak output of 4,500 gpm.
 During the 1990s, an average of 21.7 billion gallons of water per year were withdrawn from the aquifer for public consumption.
 Agriculture used 12.9 billion gallons of water per year, while mining used about 8 billion gallons of water per year, mostly to clean sand pits for mineral extraction.
 Lower amounts of water were used for commerce, industry, and power consumption.

-The water from the aquifer is generally fresh, acidic, and corrosive.
+The water from the aquifer is generally fresh, acidic, corrosive, and low in dissolved solids.
 Radium, iron, and manganese occur in localized areas.
-Human consumption of water from the aquifer produced unhealthy levels of Mercury.
+Human consumption of water from the aquifer produced unhealthy levels of mercury in some wells.
+It is believed that the mercury detected in certain wells in the aquifer is due to human activity, and is not thought to occur naturally.